Pine Mountain Settlement School

-The 7th Annual Folk Festival Guide and the Pine Mountain Correspondence with Knott also provide a rich historical window into the changes taking place in the country during the war-years and the growing challenge presented by large migrations of Europeans and other nationalities caught up in the dislocation prompted by WWII.
+The Seventh Annual Folk Festival Guide and the Pine Mountain correspondence with Knott also provide a rich historical window into the changes taking place in the country during the war years and the growing challenge presented by large migrations of Europeans and other nationalities caught up in the dislocation prompted by WWII.
 This displacement of peoples put many cultures in vulnerable positions and overlapped with the increasing awareness of a need for social services such as those highlighted by the Settlement Movement.

-It is noteworthy, that the 7th Annaual Folk Festival Guide closes with a quote from Franklin Delano Roosevelt in a letter to Paul Green, President of the National Folk Festival and written in 1940.
-He remarks on the importance of the folk arts to the nation using a weaving analogy
+It is noteworthy, that the Seventh Annual Folk Festival Guide closes with a quote from Franklin Delano Roosevelt in a letter to Paul Green, President of the National Folk Festival, and written in 1940.
+He remarks on the importance of the folk arts to the nation using a “weaving” analogy:

 “We in the United States, are amazingly rich in the elements from which to weave a culture.
 We have the best of man’s past on which to draw, brought to us by our native folk and folk from all parts of the world.
 In binding these elements into a national fabric of beauty and strength, let us keep the original fibers so intact that the fineness of each will show in the complete handiwork.”Correspondence Franklin D. Roosevelt to Paul Green, 1940.